bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 ## How does the salary stack up compared to other developer/engineer jobs?

-If you have a base set of computer science-y skills and you’re deciding which job to pursue, it can be helpful to know how much backend developers make compared to other, similar roles.
+If you have a base set of computer science skills and you’re deciding which job to pursue, it can be helpful to know how much backend developers make compared to other, similar roles.

 To compare these roles to how much backend developers make, I’ll use the same source for every job: Indeed’s average salary estimate.